-Lucy 3-Speed is a prototypical vintage Raleigh Lady's Sports, and I initially questioned the need to review her.
+As my bicycle Lucy 3-Speed is a prototypical vintage Raleigh Lady's Sports, I initially did not see any need to review her.
 But in the end I decided to go ahead and write the review, making it a sort of general commentary on buying a vintage 3-speed.

 The benefits of Raleigh 3-speeds are that they are sturdy, comfortable, durable, easy to ride, have good front and rear loading capacity, and can be fairly easy and inexpensive to obtain.
+There is just something about the ride that makes this bicycle a crowd pleaser.
 Some people, myself included, are also drawn to their aesthetics and history.
 The late Sheldon Brown wrote a great deal in praise of the English 3-Speed, and I invite you to read about it here and here.

 From my own experience I especially stress the "easy to ride" aspect.
 Lucy 3-Speed is very much a "hop on and go" kind of bicycle.
-It is comfortable, but lighter than the Pashley.
-It is sporty, but more stable than the Motobecane.
-I don't think about it too much, I just get on it and go - and it always feels great.
+It is comfortable, but lighter than my modern Pashley Princess.
+It is sporty, but more stable than my Motobecane mite roadbike.
+I don't think about it too much, I just get on the bike and go - and it always feels great.

 New Tires: As a rule, you should always get new tires after purchasing a vintage bike with original tires.
 It does not matter if the previous owner (or the bike shop you bought it from) assured you that the original tires are fine.
 Replace them anyway.
 The reason for this, is that vintage tires have a tendency to explode after their second decade of life, even if they appear "fine".
 You don't want this to happen while you are cycling in traffic.
 It is easy to find new tires for an English 3-Speed, because they come in standard 26" and 28" sizes.
 When you are buying new tires, spend a few extra dollars and get ones with kevlar protection to save yourself the trouble of getting flats.
 The nice cream tires on Lucy 3-Speed are Schwalbe Delta Cruisers, and I have written a detailed review of them here.